thomasstrassmann/DaCapo-API/README.md

 ## Notes

+**PEP8**

+All files conform to the PEP8 style guidelines.
+The exception to this is settings.py (list of AUTH_PASSWORD_VALIDATORS), as this is already created this way.
+In order not to endanger the integrity of the app, the lines were not shortened, but left as they are.

 **Security**

 In the course of the creation of this API, attention was paid to security at all times.
 All sensitive information (e.g. secret key) is stored in environment variables and at no time was the project deployed to Heroku with sensible / critical information accessible.